paulevsGitch/BCLib/README.md

 * Block helper:
   * Some useful functions to operate with blocks;

+### Complex Materials
+* Utility classes used for mass content generation (wooden blocks, stone blocks, etc.);
+* Contains a set of defined blocks, items, recipes and tags;
+* Can be modified before mods startup (will add new block type for all instances in all mods);
+* All inner blocks and items are Patterned (will have auto-generated models with ability to override them with resource packs or mod resources).

 ### Pre-Defined Blocks and Items:
 * Most basic blocks from MC;
 * Automatic item & block model generation;